ligea-alexander/ligea-alexander/README.md

 ## Hi there 👋

-I'm Ligea (Lay-Gee-Yah) or just call me Alex.
+I'm Ligea (Lay-Ghee-Yah) or just call me Alex.

 - 🔭 I’m currently working on an interactive story using AI and Jackson Pollock's work
 - 🌱 I’m currently learning JavaScript